 Our location really lends itself to the outdoor environment.
 The extensive bushland provides a perfect opportunity for students to experience the outdoors, discover themselves, and grow as people.

 The College is set within Bungendore park, providing easy access to the Munda Biddi Trail, the Bibbulmun Track and Wungong Dam.
 We have the best campus-based outdoor education facilities in Western Australia, including high ropes, giant swing and a 30m abseiling tower.
 Our performance in Outdoor Education far exceeds the state average.
 But most importantly, through Outdoor Education we equip our students with essential life skills.

 Outdoor Education is a holistic approach to education.
 It develops independence in planning and preparing for camps, overnight stays, and adventure activities.
 It builds the students’ life skills as they learn through planning, preparing, cooking their own food, packing their own bag, taking charge of navigation and more.

-By participating in a range of outdoor activities, students are challenged as individuals and as a group.
-Students grow from their experiences, becoming more empathetic through group work and learning how to work as a team.”
+Students are challenged as individuals and as a group.
+They grow from their experiences, becoming more empathetic and learning how to work as a team.”

 – Mr Morris Prinsloo, Outdoor Education Teacher

 Outdoor Education is beneficial to students’ spiritual, emotional, social, and physical development.

 Spiritual is understanding the importance of taking time out of the busyness of life and realising that God has given us His creation to look after.
 Learning about minimal impact and the importance of conservation.
 Through caring for nature, we teach our students to show integrity.